benc/debian-vagrant/README.md

 # Machines

-These are my virtual machine configurations, built using [Ansible](http://www.ansible.com/home) and [Docker](https://www.docker.io/).
-Host and docker containers are based on [Ubuntu 12.04 LTS](https://wiki.ubuntu.com/LTS).
+These are my virtual machine configurations, built using [Ansible](http://www.ansible.com/home).
+The host is based on [Ubuntu 14.04 LTS](https://wiki.ubuntu.com/LTS).

 ## Ansible